luizpvas/turbo-replay/README.md

 # turbo-replay

 **turbo-replay** assigns a sequence number to broadcasted messages and caches them.
-When a client disconnects because of flaky network, we're able to resend (or replay, hence the name) missed messages in the same order they were originally sent.
+When a client reconnects after losing their network connectivity, the server re-sends (or replays, hence the name) missed messages in the same order they were originally sent.

 ## Installation